auteenie/bon-voyage/README.md

 This application will use the **REST Countries** API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

-- Link to API documentation: [REST Countries API](https://restcountries.com/)
+- Link to API documentation: [REST Countries API](https://restcountries.com/) & [Passport Visa API](https://github.com/nickypangers/passport-visa-api)
 - API endpoint #1: https://restcountries.com/v3.1/independent?status=true
-  - This endpoint is retrieves data on all the independent countries.
+  - This endpoint retrieves data on all the independent countries.
   - For each countries, we use their name and flag to display on a `card` in our list of countries.
-After clicking on a `card`, we also retrieved country's name, capital, region, subregion, languages, currency, population, area, timezone, and Google Maps for their modal.
+After clicking on a `card`, we also retrieved country's name, country's code, capital, region, subregion, languages, currency, population, area, timezone, and Google Maps for their modal.
-- API endpoint #2
+- API endpoint #2: https://rough-sun-2523.fly.dev/country/{passport country code}
-  - Description of endpoint
+  - This endpoint retrieves visa stats on a country.
-  - List of data values used by the endpoint
+  - The data would show the country's name, code, and a list of visa requirements for different countries.
-- API endpoint #3
+- API endpoint #3: https://rough-sun-2523.fly.dev/visa/{passport country code}/{destination country code}
-  - Description of endpoint
+  - This endpoint retrieves visa requirements between two countries.
-  - List of data values used by the endpoint
+  - The data would show the passport country's name and code, destination country's name and code, and visa requirement.

 [If your API requires an API key, say so here.]